MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 **Set the break on access breakpoint for the DetermineStringSize function**

-1. We will use a similar approach to find the address of the DisplayText!DetermineStringSize function, and set a breakpoint on memory access.
+1. We will use a similar approach to find the address of the DisplayGreeting!DetermineStringSize function, and set a breakpoint on memory access.
 Because the function will just be read from memory for execution, we need to set a r - read breakpoint.

     ```
-    0:000> dx &DisplayText!DetermineStringSize
+    0:000> dx &DisplayGreeting!DetermineStringSize
-    00d41f60          DisplayText!DetermineStringSize (void)
+    00d41f60          DisplayGreeting!DetermineStringSize (void)
     0:000> bc *
     0:000> ba r4 00d41f60
     0:000> bl
-     0 e Disable Clear  00d41f60 r 4 0001 (0001)  0:**** DisplayText!DetermineStringSize
+     0 e Disable Clear  00d41f60 r 4 0001 (0001)  0:**** DisplayGreeting!DetermineStringSize
     ```

 2. Use g- command to travel back in time until the breakpoint is hit.